acvill/microbiome/README.md

-# microbiome
-This repository represents a long project investigating antibiotic resistance and mobile genes in the human microbiome using proximity ligation and high throughput sequencing (Hi-C).

-Most scripts have been somewhat hard-coded for use in a cluster environment and for specific use in this project, e.g. sample ids have been employed for plotting purposes.
-So if using, please be aware of that.
-There are also likely many scripts of analyses that did not make it into the final project.
+This repository is a fork of [alyssagkent/microbiome](https://github.com/alyssagkent/microbiome) containing additional scripts used in the analysis and figure production for our publication: [Widespread transfer of mobile antibiotic resistance genes within individual gut microbiomes revealed through bacterial Hi-C](https://www.nature.com/articles/s41467-020-18164-7).

+Many of the scripts contain hard-coded directory structures and sample names.
+Some of the snakemake pipelines in [`/scripts`](https://github.com/acvill/microbiome/tree/master/scripts) rely on helper scripts in [`/supplementary_scripts`](https://github.com/acvill/microbiome/tree/master/supplementary_scripts).
+There are likely duplicate scripts across directories.